intheswim/lzw06/README.md

 code.

 2. Input file size  limit can be fixed by replacing  4-byte file  size header in compressed file with 48- or 64-bit value.
-Additionally fileSize() function must return 64-bit size as opposed to platform dependent "long".

 </pre>